Droung/mercado/README.md

 <h1 align= 'Center'> About the project </h1>

 <h2 align='Center'>
 The project arose from a colleague's interest in anime figures.
-Its structure is designed following the basic standards of current shopping platforms, to guarantee an intuitive and functional experience for users.
+Its structure is designed following the basic standards of current shopping platforms, to guarantee an intuitive and functional experience for users hector miente.
 </h2>